 |Social Defense||Wisdom + Willpower|

-Physical Attack is used when characters wish to use a weapon against an opponent.
-It is calculated by the character’s strength die code or agility die code.
+Weapon Attack is used when characters wish to use a weapon (or unarmed strike) against an opponent.
+It is equal to either the character’s strength die code or agility die code.
 Small weapons and ranged weapons use agility, while unarmed strikes, medium, and large weapons use strength.

 Mystic Influence is used when characters wish to cast a spell.
 It is based on intelligence, wisdom, or charisma (player’s choice).

 Mystic Defense is used whenever a character wishes to avoid the effects of a spell.
 It is based on willpower (for mental spells) or health (for physical spells).

 Stealth is used whenever a character tries to do anything sneaky or underhanded.
-It is based on agility and intelligence.
+It is based on agility and Intelligence added together.

 Perception is used when a character tries to notice someone acting sneaky, and also to find hidden clues in the environment.
-It is based on wisdom and intelligence.
+It is based on wisdom and intelligence added together.

 Social Influence is used when a character wants to persuade, intimidate, or charm someone.
 It is based on charisma and wisdom added together.
 It is the primary characteristic for conjurers and people who wish to influence others through charm or fear.

 Social Defense is used whenever someone tries to persuade, intimidate, or charm a character.
-It is based on wisdom and charisma.
+It is based on wisdom and willpower added together.

-There are a few other characteristics that define characters.
-Like the conflict codes, these characteristics are based on the ability scores.
+There are a few other ability scores based on the characteristics.

 Initiative determines when characters act in combat.
 It is equivalent to your speed score.
 A combat round lasts for about ten seconds, during which characters can perform one action, such as attack an opponent.
 The combat round counts down from 100, and everyone acts on their speed score.
 So if your speed score is 70, you will act after someone who has a speed of 80, but before someone who has a speed of 60.

-Damage is calculated by rolling either the Strength die code (for unarmed attacks or attacks using medium or large weapons) or the Agility die code (for style attacks), and adding the weapon bonus.
+Weapon Damage is calculated by rolling either the Strength die code (for unarmed attacks or attacks using medium or large weapons) or the Agility die code (for small weapon and ranged weapon attacks), and adding the weapon die code.